-The Panel is therefore prepared to accept the Complainant's contention that its 'SKECHERS' trademark and corresponding business is famous and has developed a significant global reputation.
-With regard to Famous Names, successive UDRP panels have found bad faith registration because Complainant's name was famous at the time of registration: WIPO/D2000-0310 [choyongpil.net].
+The Panel is prepared to accept the Complainant's contention that its mark and the corresponding business is famous.
+With regard to famous names, successive UDRP panels have found bad faith registration because Complainant's name was famous at the time of registration: WIPO/D2000-0310 [choyongpil.net].

-Based on the submissions and evidences put forth before the Panel, the Panel is of the belief that the Respondent would have definitely known about the Complainant's mark 'SKECHERS' and its reputation at the time of registering the disputed domain name.
+Based on the submissions and evidences put forth before the Panel, the Panel is of the belief that the Respondent would have definitely known about the Complainant's mark 'TRANSFERWISE' and its reputation at the time of registering the disputed domain name.
 Such 'actual knowledge' on part of the Respondent constitutes evidence that the domain name was registered in bad faith.

-The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark 'SKECHERS' as to the source, sponsorship, affiliation or endorsement of the Respondent's business by the Complainant.
-This, in view of the Panel, constitutes bad faith on part of the Respondent.
+The domain name is deceptively similar to the trademark of the Complainant and will lead to confusion with the Complainant's mark 'TRANSFERWISE' as to the source, sponsorship, affiliation or endorsement of the Respondent's business by the Complainant.
+Moreover, in addition to deploying Pay-Per-Click [PPC] Ads on the domain name, the Respondent is also attempting to sell the disputed domain name to anyone interested.
+This conduct, in view of the Panel, constitutes had faith on part of the Respondent.